themattbirch/Portfolio/src/content/posts/astro-hot-framework-frontend-web-develoeprs.md

 date: "11/2/2024"
 featured: false
 image: /assets/images/web-developer-astro-framework.jpg
-title: "Why Astro Is the Hot Framework for Frontend Developers"
+title: "Why Astro is the hot framework for frontend developers"
 description: "Find out why Astro is gaining popularity among frontend developers.
 Explore its unique features, performance benefits, and how it simplifies building fast, modern websites with ease."
 ---